Skip to main content

 • variables.tf: Define EC2-related variables.

-• outputs.tf: Export EC2 instance IDs or other resources.
+• output.tf: Export EC2 instance IDs or other resources

 2. Deploy in Development: Add EC2 configuration in development/ec2.tf, referencing the module: